hugomendix/docs/content/en/docs/refguide/modeling/application-logic/expressions/mathematical-function-calls.md

 round(3.5)
 ```

-The output is of type Integer/Long:
+The output is an Integer/Long:

 ```java {linenos=false}
 4